ungoodblog/ungoodblog.github.io/_posts/2020-06-13-Fuzzing-Like-A-Caveman-4.md

 Last time we blogged, we had a dumb fuzzer that would test an intentionally vulnerable program that would perform some checks on a file and if the input file passed a check, it would progress to the next check, and if the input passed all checks the program would segfault.
 We discovered the importance of **code coverage** and how it can help reduce exponentially rare occurences during fuzzing into linearly rare occurences.
 Let's get right into how we improved our dumb fuzzer!

 ## Performance
 First things first, our dumb fuzzer was slow as hell.
 If you remember, we were averaging about 1,500 fuzz cases per second with our dumb fuzzer.
 During my testing, AFL in QEMU mode (simulating not having source code available for compilation instrumentation) was hovering around 1,000 fuzz cases per second.
-This makes sense, since AFL does way more than our dumb fuzzer, especially in QEMU mode where we are emulating a CPU architecture and providing code coverage.
+This makes sense, since AFL does way more than our dumb fuzzer, especially in QEMU mode where we are emulating a CPU and providing code coverage.

 Our target binary (-> [HERE](https://gist.github.com/h0mbre/db209b70eb614aa811ce3b98ad38262d) <-) would do the following:
 + extract the bytes from a file on disk into a buffer